Wednesday, June 08, 2022

 PROTESTANT WIDOWS & ORPHANS ASYLUM ON BOWLING GREEN AND LOMBARD STREET BARRACKS

 Lombard Street is named after the Bankers from Lombardy whose fortunes intertwined with Galway's.
 In 1274CE a Thomas deLince was appointed provost or portreve of Galway and in 1280 he married Bridget Marshall, the grand-daughter of John Marshal, Marshal of Ireland.
+This branch of the Marshal family descended from the illegitimate son of John Marshal, the brother of William Marshal, Earl of Pembroke and Earl Marshal of Ireland.
+The senior Marshal line died out with no male heirs and in 1207 the hereditary Marshal of Ireland title was conferred by King John on the "junior" or illegitimate line.

 Three years after Thomas deLince became provost, in 1277, either a brother or cousin of Thomas, a William deLench (deLince/Lynch) was appointed as the collector of customs duties for Galway, primarily acting as a Crown agent for the Ricciardi bankers of Lombardy, to whom Edward I of England was in hock.
 William deLench had to hand over these tolls to the Ricciardis in Dublin.